please-do-not-write-10am-6pm/tropical-tech-frontend/README.md

+# UHR Booking

+### It is a front-end for a simple hotel booking site.
+The site is developed using React Native/Expo and React Native Library are used to provide extra features.
+There are total 5 webpages of the website.

+- Home Page - It is a indroductionary page about the hotel itself.
+It contains various images of the most popular, best deals, ideal destination hotels.
+It also contains details about the rooms and a link to rooms page.
+It also shows free features that hotel provides to every visitor.
+Some reviews that hotel recieved over the years are also represented in a conware fashion.

+- Offer page - It is a search results page about people search hotel they want.
+To sort hotels, there are price, distance, reviews sort and to filter hotels, there is a price range function.
+Furthermore, there is google map search.

+- Rooms Page - This page provides all the details about the rooms available in the hotel.
+When you hover over any of the room the details of that room will pe presented to you with a linear transition which is achieved with pure CSS3.

+- Booking Page - This is the page which has the booking faciltiy of the hotel.
+The form contains inputs for name, email-id, type of rooms, Number of rooms, and number of visitors.
+For number of rooms and visitors spinner buttons are provided (-,+) using a IncreaseDecreaseButton.
+For Date of Arrival and departure a datepicker is used.

 **Edit a file, create a new file, and clone from Bitbucket in under 2 minutes**

 When you're done, you can delete the content in this README and update the file with details for others getting started with your repository.

-*We recommend that you open this README in another tab as you perform the tasks below.
+_We recommend that you open this README in another tab as you perform the tasks below.
 You can [watch our video](https://youtu.be/0ocf7u76WSo) for a full demo of all the steps in this tutorial.
-Open the video in a new tab to avoid leaving Bitbucket.*
+Open the video in a new tab to avoid leaving Bitbucket._

 ---